Tan-Jia-Rong/code-challenge/src/problem6/README.md

 ### 1.3 Testing
 Tests are essential to ensure the functionality and integrity of the module.
 Hence, examples should be provided on how testing could be done

+Perhaps some relevant test suites and frameworks used could also be mentioned.

 ### 2. Shortcomings and Improvements:

 #### Shortcoming 1: Documentation

 The Market module lacks a comprehensive and well-structured documentation.

 Improvement needs to be made to the documentation by providing clearer explanations, examples, and use cases to help developers understand how to use the module effectively.

 Additionally, in each file, it would be good to have a high level overview of what the file is about.